Genobrand™ vs Marketing, Advertising & Sales: Complete Comparison

 • Selecting an employer

 The decision isn't purely rational.
-It's emotional, then rationalised afterward.
+It's emotional, then rationalized afterward.

 People choose what they trust.
 They trust what they can predict.
 They can predict what's consistent.